facebookresearch/ParlAI/docs/source/basic_tutorial.rst

 Its goal is to provide researchers:

-- a unified framework for training and testing dialog models
+- a unified framework for sharing, training and testing dialog models
-- multi-task training over many datasets at once
+- many popular datasets available all in one place, with the ability to multi-task over them
 - seamless integration of Amazon Mechanical Turk for data collection and human evaluation

 Install